ramki-pvrs/electricalelectronics/README.md

 **A thread can be in only one state at a given point in time.
 These states are virtual machine states which do not reflect any operating system thread states.**

+### Java Threading - two ways
+- Extending Thread Class
+   -- public myClass extends Thread
+   -- not preferred approach
+- Implementing Runnable Interface
+  -- public myClass implements Runnable
+  -- preferred approach  because
+     -- once extended Thread you cannot extend any other parent class from your app
+     -- more importantly Runnable/Callable are having more control the way you want to be executing your threads and thread pool and separate management of creation and execution of threads

 ### Java Thread Program Concepts using Runnable interface
 - your myClass implements Runnable interface
    -- Runnable interface has run method which is implemented in myClass; (start() the run)